 Q. Where can I get a copy of the survey results?

 A. International reports can be found at http://www.hbsc.org/.
 HBSC Ireland survey results are available to download in a variety of formats including national reports, journal articles, books and book chapters, short reports, factsheets, other publications, theses and presentations.
-Further details and hard copies of the reports can be requested from the Health Promotion Research Centre, NUI, Galway by emailing: firstname.lastname@example.org.
+Further details and hard copies of the reports can be requested from the Health Promotion Research Centre, University of Galway by emailing: firstname.lastname@example.org.